 DREAMERS AND DOERS:

-We're excited to celebrate our inaugural class of awardees!
-From the artist with a unique flair to the athlete pushing their limits, each member of this class is a crucial and incomparable thread, weaving a rich tapestry together with their peers.
-As our honored Dreamers and Doers, they have set their sights high, reaching for the goals and ideas that drive them.
-We're looking forward to celebrating with them, and we can't wait to see what they do next!
+We're excited to introduce our new class of awardees!
+Writers, painters, triathletes – and even, a pilot – every member of this class has inspired us with their stories.
+As our honored Dreamers and Doers, they have set their sights high, reaching for the goals that drive them.
+We're honored to support their futures and we can't wait to see what they do next!

 Our founding supporters are dedicated to helping patients, survivors, and families get the support they need.
 Thanks to these essential partners, LLS is proud to offer the LLS Scholarship for Blood Cancer Survivors: